-These are normal air-filled spaces within the face.
-There are 4 big groups of sinuses and these can be infected with pus resulting in sinusitis.
+These are normal air-filled spaces surrounding the nose.
+There are 4 big groups of sinuses which can be infected with pus resulting in sinusitis.

-The 4 groups of sinuses serve several functions for us, such as warming up and humidfying the air that is taken in, providing insulation of the surrounding structures such as the eyes and nerves that run within the skull.
-Structurally, they also may help to act as buffers against trauma, while making your skull weigh less.
+The 4 groups of sinuses serve several functions for us, such as warming up and humidifying air that is taken in, providing insulation of the surrounding structures such as the eyes and nerves that run within the skull.
+Structurally, they also may help to act as buffers against trauma.

 Sinusitis refers to a sinus infection.
-Sinuses are air-filled spaces within the face.
-Sinusitis (sinus infection) can be seen to generally happen in 2 forms:
+Sinusitis (sinus infection) can generally happen in 2 forms:

 Sinus picture – 4 big groups of nasal passages surrounding the nose.